This week I’ve been noodling hard on change and impermanence.

 Things become not few again.

-4. Choose One Small Holding
+4. Choose One Small Thing You Can Hold On To

-Choose one thing to hold this week:
+Choose one thing to have and hold this week:

 One application.

-One organized drawer.
+– One organized drawer.

-One budget review.
+– One budget review.

-One hour of focused creative work.
+– One hour of focused creative work.

 This one thing is enough.